stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

     ![Section3 Canary](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-canary.png)

-9. Click on the canary and click on the **Configuration** tab.
+9. Click on the canary and the select the **Configuration** tab.

-10. From here you will see the Canary configuration a snippet of the Canary Script.
+10. From here you will see the canary configuration and a snippet of the canary script.

-11. In the Canary Script section, scroll down to the section that contains `let requestOptionStep1` as shown in the screenshot below.
-12. This is the configuration that controls the destination of the request ( hostname, path, payload body).
+11. In the canary script section, scroll down to the section that contains `let requestOptionStep1` as shown in the screenshot below.
+This is the configuration that controls the destination of the request (hostname, path and payload body).

     ![Section3 Canary](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-canary-detail.png)

-13. Click on the **Monitoring** tab
+12. Click on the **Monitoring** tab.

-14. From here you will see the visualization of the metrics that the canary monitor generates.
+13. From here you will see the visualization of the metrics that the canary monitor generates.

-15. Locate the 'Duration' metric that is being used to trigger the cloudwatch alarm.
+14. Locate the 'Duration' metric that is being used to trigger the CloudWatch alarm.

-16. Here you will see the average Duration value of the canary request representing the time to complete.
+15. You will see the average duration value of the canary request representing the time to complete.
 A value above 6000ms signifies that the request has taken more than 6 seconds to receive a response from the application, indicating a performance issue in the API.

     ![Section3 Canary](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-canary-monitor.png)

 ## Congratulations !

-You have now completed the second section of the Lab.
+You have now completed the second section of the lab.

-You should still have the `simulate_request.sh` running in the background simulating large influx of traffic to your API.
-This is causing it to respond very slowly and time out periodically.
+You should still have the `simulate_request.sh` running in the background simulating a large influx of traffic to your API.
+This causes the application to respond slowly and time out periodically.
 The Cloudwatch Alarm will be triggering and performance issue notifications sent to your System Operator to prompt them into action.

 This concludes **Section 2** of this lab.
-Click Next step to continue to the next section where we will build an Automated playbook to assist investigation of the issue.
+Click 'Next step' to continue to the next section of the lab where we will build an automated playbook to assist investigation of the issue.

 {{< prev_next_button link_prev_url="../2_configure_ecs_repository_and_deploy_application_stack/" link_next_url="../3_build_execute_investigative_playbook/" />}}